 We’re so thankful for this digital era because everything is done digitally and less effort is left but this isn’t the case with vinyl records.
 It’s head-scratching how a tiny little needle creates such a big sound.
 The used method is interesting enough and somehow gives a better experience than those surround sound speakers.

-It’s really intriguing how the vinyl produces music.
+It’s really intriguing how vinyl record players produces music.
 It goes through a 5-step process until it comes to the final stage of releasement.
 Let’s see how the albums are done back then

 - The sounds are sent through the record cutting machine “lathe”.
 These machines are specifically designed for vinyl music and the price range is inexpensive.